mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 After installing about eight cage nuts, I cursed the stupidity of whoever decided to put sharp corners on a thing that required me to squeeze it between my fingertips.
 And then I realized I might be doing something wrong.

 {{<notice type="info">}}
 **Tip**: If you find yourself exerting a lot of force or feeling physical pain while building computer hardware, you're probably doing something wrong.
-Server equipment is designed so that middle-aged, out-of-shape IT people can build them, so you're not expected to be in peak physical condition.
+Server equipment is designed so that middle-aged, out-of-shape IT people can use it, so you don't need peak physical fitness.
 {{</notice>}}

-When you install components into your rack, you screw special cage screws through the mounting holes of whatever you're installing, and the cage screw goes into a cage nut.

 Cage nuts have a clever design in that they clip into the rack.
 That way, you don't have to hold the nut in place while you're screwing the component into your rack.